gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 ==== Method Modifiers

-Next check the modifiers on the method, in @abstract-modifiers.
-There are two different types of conditions;
+Continuining from the body of the methods, the next part is checking the list of modifiers on the respective methods in @abstract-modifiers.
+Following the pattern definition, there are two scenarios of possible modifier combinations for abstract methods:
-- public & abstract;
+- public & abstract
 - protected.

+The list of modifiers is retrieved, and the two scenarios are detected by using a `conde`.

 #linebreak()
 #figure(